jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from Oct 08 to Oct 09: 872.0
+>The provisional increase in cases from Oct 16 to Oct 17: 1713.0
 >
->The last time cases per day were this high was Oct 07 2022: 2 days prior.
+>The last time cases per day were this high was Sep 26 2022: 21 days prior.
 >
->The case rate then was 1211 cases.
+>The case rate then was 1903 cases.
 >
->The last time cases per day were lower than this was Oct 08 2022: 1 day prior.
+>The last time cases per day were lower than this was Oct 16 2022: 1 day prior.
 >
->The case rate then was 763 cases.
+>The case rate then was 819 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)